 In addition to the more than 40 deaths in the Camp Fire, the Woolsey Fire in Southern California has killed two people.
 More than 93,000 acres and at least 435 structures have burned.
 SoCal Edison reported the “Big Rock 16 kV circuit out of Chatsworth Substation relayed at 2:22 p.m.,” two minutes before the first reports of the Woolsey Fire came in.
 Officials have not said if that report is related to the start of the Woolsey Fire.

 At Cutter Law, we know there is nothing that can undo the loss and destruction caused by a California wildfire.
 Families have lost everything and suffered extreme emotional trauma as they escaped.
 Towns have been devastated, and lives have been lost.
 We also know the emotional toll that happens after the fire, when families have to decide whether to rebuild and where to establish their lives.

 Although this is an incredibly stressful time, it’s also an important time to understand your rights hold the responsible parties accountable for their actions.
 Our lawyers have the experience and expertise to fight against large companies that repeatedly risk people’s lives through negligence and greed.

 We might not be able to undo the damage caused by the California fires, but we can stand beside the people whose lives have been affected and help make this time less stressful.
 We can make sure they know their rights.

-If you were affected by the Camp Fire or any California wildfire, it’s in your best interest to contact an experienced California wildfire attorney for a no-obligation consultation today.
+If you were affected by a California wildfire, it’s in your best interest to contact an experienced California wildfire attorney for a no-obligation consultation today.
 We’re here for you through this terrible time.